 Cape Vidal

 Cape Vidal lies 30 km north of the small sleepy town of St Lucia which is its only access point.
 The Isimangaliso Wetlands Park starts almost immediately.
-You leave St Lucia and here you pay a very reasonable fee for your car and per person.
+You leave St Lucia and this is when you pay a very reasonable fee per person and for your car.
 The Park is bordered to the east by the Indian Ocean & surrounds the vast Lake St Lucia with its many hippos & crocs.
 This game reserve has developed tremendously in recent years.
 With the good summer rains we were bowled over by the quantity of game we saw from our rental car.
 From zebra, hippo, blue wildebeest, impala, waterbuck, warthog to the impressive buffalo & white rhino.
 The nocturnal leopard is also frequently seen if you take a guided night drive in the park.
 Or you can choose to stay until just before the park gates close for the evening.

 Bush and Beach: